If you’re human, then you’re most definitely familiar with the feelings of fear and doubt that come with:

-While everyone experiences fear and doubt to some degree, not everyone allows it to keep them from achieving their dreams or reaching their goals.
+While everyone experiences fear and doubt, not everyone allows it to keep them from achieving their dreams or reaching their goals.

-The key is to refuse to let fear and doubt take over the reins of your life by finding a way to take action in spite of them.
+The key is to refuse to let fear and doubt take over the reins of your life by taking action despite them.

 What Happens To Your Body in Moments of Fear and Doubt

 Because it’s still found in lower life forms like lizards and birds, it’s often referred to as the “Lizard” or “Reptilian” Brain.

 It also sees anything new or risky as threatening and something that should be avoided.

-When fear arises, it’s important to realize that the Lizard brain is only doing its job; keeping us safe and as far away from danger as possible.
+When fear arises, it’s important to realize that the Lizard brain is only doing its job, keeping us safe and as far away from danger as possible.

-The voice in our head that tells us it’s too risky to leave that job we hate or that we’ll never make it in this world alone – so we better not dare leave that terrible relationship.
+The voice in our head tells us it’s too risky to leave that job we hate or that we’ll never make it in this world alone – so we better not dare leave that terrible relationship.

-If we aren’t careful, they can keep us feeling small and too frozen to ever take any action.
+If we aren’t careful, they can keep us feeling small and too frozen to take action.